 This is particularly true of service businesses, especially those that have the ability to redefine an individual’s life.
 In the financial advisory and wealth management business, for instance, would a mission and vision be the most important thing our clients consider?

 For instance, I could wake up tomorrow and try to convince the Board that our vision should be “To expand in global markets and reach new audiences”.
 Or “To spend every day in the pursuit of excellence”.
 Or even “To ensure that a pot of cream cheese is always served with crackers everywhere”.
 Not that the Board would listen, because layer upon layer of corporate governance is built into everything we do.
 But still – what if I made a pitch?

 That’s why I have always developed a credo that is all about the customer.
-We promise to be transparent, for instance and completely frank about things such as costs, fees and percentages.
+We promise to be transparent, for instance, and completely frank about things such as costs, fees, and percentages.
 No hidden charges for us.
 We promise to be independent, which means we’re not under obligation to specific vendors and so can do the best for you.
-We promise to listen and understand, because all our success stories start with putting clients at the centre of the solutions we build.
+We promise to listen and understand because all our success stories start with putting clients at the center of the solutions we build.
 There are quite a few other line items, but you get my gist.

 One more thing.
-This customer proposition can’t stay as a piece of paper framed and hung onto a wall.
+This customer proposition can’t stay as a piece of paper framed and hung on a wall.
 It must be reinforced every second of every day.
-Our people need to believe in the proposition, and to act on it.
+Our people need to believe in the proposition and act on it.
 Senior management needs to be involved and constantly hammer home these values too.
 It needs to be a natural part of coming to work, not just something to quote at corporate meetings.

 Wealth management is a skill that if done right can have a tremendously positive impact on people’s lives by helping them achieve financial security.
-Check out my latest article on industry standards HERE.
+Check out my article on industry standards here.

 To learn how to choose a great financial adviser, download our free guide.